akhilreddy6g/CMIL-Assessment/README.md

 7. zipfile
 8. gc
 ### 6.2.
 Execution Steps:
 #### 6.2.1.
-Method-1: Building Dataset From Scratch, and then using it to train the Deep Learning Model, through Google Colab
+Method-1: Building Dataset From Scratch, and then using it to train and fine tune the Deep Learning Model, through Google Colab/Kaggle
-1. Upload the images dataset (Zip file Recommended) in Google Drive to access it in google colab
+1. Upload the images dataset (Zip file Recommended) in Google Drive to access it in Google Colab/Kaggle if google colab services are not enough.
-2. Upload the jupyter notebook file([Datagen_b3modeltrain.ipynb](Datagen_b3modeltrain.ipynb)) to your Google Colab environment.
+2. Upload the jupyter notebook file([Datagen_b3modeltrain.ipynb](Datagen_b3modeltrain.ipynb)) to your Google Colab/Kaggle.
-3. Follow the cells in the notebook to execute the preprocessing steps, model training, and fine-tuning
+3. Follow the cells in the notebook to execute the preprocessing steps, model training, and fine-tuning.
 a.
 Import the required libraries.
 b.
 Execute the functions to convert images to vectors, resize, and pad them.
 c.
 Perform data augmentation and save the processed data into an HDF5 file.